5k1pp/IR-workflows/README.md

 This project is licensed under the **MIT License** – feel free to use and modify the workflows.

 ## 💡 Stay Updated
-We plan to continuously add new workflows and improve existing ones. **Stay tuned for updates!** 🚀
+I plan to continuously add new workflows and improve existing ones. **Stay tuned for updates!** 🚀